 C. Money Back Policy

-So what about money back?
+So what about the money back?
 Vendors have no legal obligation to give you your money back just because you do not like what you purchased.
 You must have a good reason for wanting a full refund.
 When you paid for your goods you were entering into a contract, and you must have a good reason for breaking it.

 Not all retailers are trying hard to let you know this.
-Almost half of mattress retailers do not offer a money back policy.
-They may offer you a store credit instead!
+Almost half of the mattress retailers do not offer a money back policy.
+They may offer you store credit instead!
 That means if you buy from that store again you will get a money-off credit for that item.
-It may be another mattress, but likely will not cover the full cost.
-In effect, they are forcing you purchase something else that you didn’t want to buy in the first place.
+It may be another mattress but likely will not cover the full cost.
+In effect, they are forcing you to purchase something else that you didn’t want to buy in the first place.
 It’s up to you to establish the ‘money back policy’ of your retailer before buying there.
 Most don’t!